EstherOVO/JAVA_Study/src/README.md

 1. Become familiar with Java
 2. Update my profiles on GitHub > Success!
 3. Complete the class
-4. Read books about Code
+4. Read books about Programming

 Skills
 ------